 Count all the bridges

 The old town of Nuremberg has full of bridges – but you for sure should not miss the most famous five, which include one suspension and one wooden bridge.

-Seeing things from different perspective is always fun, so don’t forget to look up – especially when you stand under a tall church tower, which looks even more spectacular that way.
+Seeing things from different perspective is always fun and also be included as one of many things to do in Nurember.
+So, don’t forget to look up – especially when you stand under a tall church tower, which looks even more spectacular that way.

 Get to know the lively squares